How to block pornography and violence sites with MikroTik?

 In Lumiun DNS a location identifies a network, device or place that you want to control and protect.

-Step 5: Installing Lumiun DNS on MikroTik
+Step 5: Installing Lumiun DNS on Mikrotik

-Step 7: Enter DoH address
+Step 7: Enter DOH Address

-Step 8: Clear cache
+Step 8: Clean cache

 Step 9: DNS Servers

-Access the IP → DHCP Server menu.
-Click the Networks tab.
-Click on the network that appears below, for example, 192.168.88.0/24.
+Visit the IP menu → DHCP Server.
+Click on the Networks tab.
+Click on the network below, for example, 192.168.88.0/24.

 Fill in the “DNS Servers” option with the same address contained in the “Gateway” option above.
 Click Apply and OK.

-Step 10: Enable blocking filters
+Step 10: Enable lock filters

-Step 11: Additional Settings
+Step 11: Complementary Settings

-Step 12: Test the lock
+Step 12: Test the blockade

 Advantages of Lumiun DNS